skellis46/slipbox/the many practices of practice research.md

 > a field of objects to be endlessly manipulated, optimized, and exploited.
 The world appears to us chiefly as raw material for our own projects.
 It is there primarily to be used and transformed to serve our purposes [@sacasas-2022-two n.pag.].

 This is an epistemic stance to the world of objects.
 It is no coincidence that in the English language we speak of research _findings_.
 But 'findings' is a metaphor designed to concretise research processes and outcomes: that there is something out there to be found.
-Indeed, 'findings' is a very Western idea built during the period of time now known as the European enlightenment.
+Indeed, 'findings' is a strongly Western idea reinforced during the period of time now known as the European enlightenment.
 Think too of the metaphorical implications of that word: enlightenment.
 To enlighten.
 We shine lights on objects 'out there' -- we illuminate them so that human-kind might become enlightened.
 These are big metaphors; God-like even: lightness and darkness ... not so far from good and evil.
 These metaphors shape the methods we use and the technologies we develop to deploy those methods.
 Our methods and their metaphors have become the air we breathe in universities.
 The technologies are the knives we wield to dissect the objects of our curiosity, our attention.
 Yet what is most powerful about metaphors is that we forget where they came from and what messages they convey about how we see the world and what it means to know and understand.
 They become invisible.

 ## The butcher's dance

-I am going to recount a story that you will know very well.
+I am going to recount a story that you will know well.
 It is the story of the very good butcher Pao Ding as told in the Zhuangzi (莊子) in the 4th century BC.
 Please forgive my terrible Mandarin accent and also my hubris for bringing a story that has emerged from Chinese culture back to you in China.
-I hope I am not committing a cultural faux pas.
-But I want to remind you of this story because I think contained in it is the essence of why practice research matters in higher education and advanced research, and this essense has to do with phenomenology, qualia and how ineffable experiences might be shared.
+I want to remind you of this story because I think contained in it is the essence of why practice research matters in higher education and advanced research, and this essence has to do with phenomenology and how ineffable experiences might be shared.

-The story is translated from Chinese into English by Burton Watson, and then back to you into Mandarin by xx.
-This story is now well traveled in a linguistic sense.

 Here it is.